chrissy-dev/chrissy.dev/src/log/2019-05-15-bidean-nam-bian-stob-coire-sgreamhach/2019-05-15-bidean-nam-bian-stob-coire-sgreamhach.md

 ascent: 3,772ft
 rating: 🥾🥾🥾🥾🥾
 featured_image: 05152019_101709.jpg

+tags: ['featured_post']
 ---

 After a failed winter attempt with [Grant Elliott](https://grantelliott.co) in March 2018, having turned back at Stob Coire nan Lochan, I had Bidean nam Bian on my radar since.

 I took a Wednesday off work and got super lucky with the weather.
 It was over 20°C at points during the day - which made it tough but you can't beat a shorts and t-shirt day on the hills.